Python Asyncio

 # asyncio.run() creates an event loop,

-# then asyncio.wait() wraps the coroutines into tasks.
+# then asyncio.wait() wraps the coroutines into tasks, and start them.

 asyncio.run(asyncio.wait(coroutines))